Cluster Queue

 - Fair sharing rules across the multiple ClusterQueues in the cluster.

-Only cluster administrators should create ClusterQueue
+Only batch administrators should create ClusterQueue

 objects.